patriani/Request_Test/README.md

 # Request_Test
-.Requirements: Instal Requests library and python
+.Requirements: Install Requests library and python

 .General Objectives: A python program to verify if web sites is on air.